 Osteopaths treat the whole person, taking into consideration psychological factors, nutritional status, lifestyle, and stress reduction.
 For this reason, Osteopaths offer personal advice on stretching & strengthening exercises, posture, diet & hydration, correct lifting procedures and stress management.

 In Australia, Osteopaths are government registered practitioners that complete a minimum of five years’ university training in anatomy, physiology, pathology, general medical diagnosis and Osteopathy techniques.
 Osteopaths are primary healthcare practitioners and are trained to recognise conditions that require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory, and nervous systems.
-Osteopathy is covered by most private health funds and the Medicare Enhanced Primary Care Scheme.
+Osteopathy is covered by most private health funds and available under Medicare Chronic Disease Management (CDM) Plans .
 Osteopaths are registered providers for Workers’ Compensation schemes, motor accident insurers and the Department of Veterans’ Affairs.

 Do I Need a Referral?